His, Hers and the Truth

 <blank> … yes?
 No cases?

-FACT: Raw meat can indeed be contaminated with e. coli 0157, campylobacter, Listeriosis or other 26.
+FACT: Raw meat can indeed be contaminated with e. coli 0157, campylobacter, Listeriosis or other pathogens 23 .
 That is unfortunately a fact of live, and does not only apply to raw meat, but also to retail cheese, ready-to-eat salads, ham, etc. Outbreaks of food borne illness make the headlines on a regular basis.
-Hepatitis in strawberries 27, E. coli in apple juice 28 and lettuce, and Cyclospora in raspberries 29.
+Hepatitis in strawberries (see: FDA Investigates Outbreak of Hepatitis A Illnesses Linked to Frozen Strawberries (FDA)), E. coli in apple juice 24 and lettuce, and Cyclospora in raspberries (see: Cyclospora outbreak: What you need to know about the parasite, illness (Article)).
 As many as 600 million people contract some type of food borne illness each year globally – most cases are not diagnosed or reported, and are probably just thought to be “stomach flu.”
-However, up to ~420 000 people die from food borne illness each year around the world 30.
+However, up to ~420 000 people die from food borne illness each year around the world (see: WHO’s first ever global estimates of foodborne diseases find children under 5 account for almost one third of deaths (WHO)).
 Right.
 Number of cases listed as a result of pet parents, guardians and slaves fooding raw?

-As you can see, the views presented in these research articles that draw our attention to the potential dangers of specie appropriate, biologically raw diets is only ONE side of the story.
-The truth is that ANY FOOD product, including kibble, can also contain disease-causing 31.
-Studies by Bueno DJ 32 in 2001, Gunsen U 33 in 2002, and Maia PP 34 in 2002 found aflatoxin (Wikipedia), a toxic , in pet food samples.
-Aflatoxin contamination of dog kibble resulted in approximately 25 dog deaths in 1998 35 and vomitoxin (Wikipedia) was found in kibble in 1995 (Whole Dog Journal).
-Since 2006, at least 13 recall announcements involving 135 commercial pet food products have been issued by the CDC in the United States, because of Salmonella contamination 36 37 38.
-It is also important to remember that the animal-human link is not limited to cats and dogs, as this research highlight the potential for transmission of from horses to humans 39.
-Recently, Montego had to recall products due to the presence of 40.
-Hill had to recall due to Vitamin D toxicity 41.
-This year alone (2019), CDC had to investigate various outbreaks related to huuman food supply chain in the United States, including Listeria monocytogenes Infections, Fresh Basil from Siga Logistics de RL de CV of Morelos, Mexico – Cyclospora (2019), Northfork Bison – E. coli O103 and O121, Papayas – Salmonella Uganda, Flour – E. coli O26, Karawan Brand Tahini – Salmonella Concord, Raw Oysters – Multiple , Deli-Sliced Meats and Cheeses – Listeria monocytogenes, Frozen Raw Tuna – Salmonella Newport, Pre-Cut Melon – Salmonella Carrau, Ground Beef – E. coli O103, Butterball Brand Ground Turkey – Salmonella Schwarzengrund 42.and other
+As you can see, the views presented in these research articles that draw our attention to the potential dangers of species appropriate, biologically raw diets is only ONE side of the story.
+The truth is that ANY FOOD product, including kibble, can also contain disease-causing mould and other pathogens (see: Salmonella and Food, Five Facts That May Surprise You (CDC)).
+Studies by Bueno DJ 25 in 2001, Gunsen U 26 in 2002, and Maia PP 27 in 2002 found aflatoxin (Wikipedia), a toxic mould, in pet food samples.
+Aflatoxin contamination of dog kibble resulted in approximately 25 dog deaths in 1998 28 and vomitoxin (Wikipedia) was found in kibble in 1995 (Whole Dog Journal).
+Since 2006, at least 13 recall announcements involving 135 commercial pet food products have been issued by the CDC in the United States, because of Salmonella contamination (see: Update: Recall of Dry Dog and Cat Food Products Associated with Human Salmonella Schwarzengrund Infections — United States, 2008 (CDC)) (see: Multistate Outbreak of Human Salmonella Infantis Infections Linked to Dry Dog Food (Final Update) (CDC)) 29 .
+It is also important to remember that the animal-human link is not limited to cats and dogs, as this research highlight the potential for transmission of pathogens from horses to humans 30 .
+Recently, Montego had to recall products due to the presence of mould (see: Montego Notice of Isolated Occurrence of Mould (PDF)).
+Hill had to recall due to Vitamin D toxicity (see: Hills recalls dog food as ‘fur babies’ sicken and even die in cases overseas (Article)).
+This year alone (2019), CDC had to investigate various outbreaks related to huuman food supply chain in the United States, including Listeria monocytogenes Infections, Fresh Basil from Siga Logistics de RL de CV of Morelos, Mexico – Cyclospora (2019), Northfork Bison – E. coli O103 and O121, Papayas – Salmonella Uganda, Flour – E. coli O26, Karawan Brand Tahini – Salmonella Concord, Raw Oysters – Multiple Pathogens, Deli-Sliced Meats and Cheeses – Listeria monocytogenes, Frozen Raw Tuna – Salmonella Newport, Pre-Cut Melon – Salmonella Carrau, Ground Beef – E. coli O103, Butterball Brand Ground Turkey – Salmonella Schwarzengrund (see: US National Outbreak Reporting System (CDC)).

-43. Even the packaging of commercial food can carry some risk, as one study of canned pet foods showed that Bisphenol A (Wikipedia), an industrial chemical and suspected endocrine disruptor leached from the cans into the food 44.and are not the only risks involved in choosing a food for your pet.
-For example, there is some research that says that small particle size of food is a risk factor in bloat, so regarding bloat, feeding large meaty bones would be less risky than feeding any kibble
+Bacteria and mould are not the only risks involved in choosing a food for your pet.
+For example, there is some research that says that small particle size of food is a risk factor in bloat, so regarding bloat, feeding large meaty bones would be less risky than feeding any kibble 31 .
+Even the packaging of commercial food can carry some risk, as one study of canned pet foods showed that Bisphenol A (Wikipedia), an industrial chemical and suspected endocrine disruptor leached from the cans into the food 32 .

-We need to remember that dogs and cats are more resistant to most of the common raw meat 45 found verotoxin producing e. coli in 4.8% of apparently healthy dogs and cultured various types of 46, including some forms of e. coli and salmonella from the lymph nodes of 52% of apparently healthy dogs brought in for elective spays.
-Most dogs and cats can eat clean raw meat without a problem, even if the same raw meat would make pet parents, guardians and slaves very sick!than are pet parents, guardians and slaves.
+We need to remember that dogs and cats are more resistant to most of the common raw meat pathogens than are pet parents, guardians and slaves.
 Consider the fact that many dogs use the kitty litter box as a snack tray without ill effects.
-Does anyone really want to argue that cat faeces are free of ?
-Dogs are resistant – NOT immune – from the disease potential of these , and healthy dogs can harbour them without symptoms.
-A study by Robert Koch-Institut des Bundesgesundheitsamtes, Berlin, Germany
+Does anyone really want to argue that cat faeces are free of pathogens?
+Dogs are resistant – NOT immune – from the disease potential of these pathogens, and healthy dogs can harbour them without symptoms.
+A study by Robert Koch-Institut des Bundesgesundheitsamtes, Berlin, Germany 33 found verotoxin producing e. coli in 4.8% of apparently healthy dogs and cultured various types of bacteria 34 , including some forms of e. coli and salmonella from the lymph nodes of 52% of apparently healthy dogs brought in for elective spays.
+Most dogs and cats can eat clean raw meat without a problem, even if the same raw meat would make pet parents, guardians and slaves very sick!

 Whilst looking at this topic using a more balanced view, we should also realise that raw meat is not alone in having bacterial contamination problems.
-There are case reports of 47 48 49, and archived notices from Canadian Food Inspection Agency (CFIA).
-According to the US Food and Drug Administration (FDA), and the American Veterinary Medical Association ( ), “all pet chew products of this type may pose a risk” 50 51.found in commercially produced dog food and in dog treats such as rawhide, pig ears, jerky, and chew hooves
+There are case reports of pathogens found in commercially produced dog food and in dog treats such as rawhide, pig ears, jerky, and chew hooves 35 36 (see: Nationwide Recall of Medalist Brand Pig Ear Pet Treats due to possible Salmonella contamination (ScienceBlog)), and archived notices from Canadian Food Inspection Agency (CFIA).
+According to the US Food and Drug Administration (FDA), and the American Veterinary Medical Association (AVMA), “all pet chew products of this type may pose a risk” (see: Human Salmonellosis Associated with Animal-Derived Pet Treats — United States and Canada, 2005 (CDC)) (see: Salmonella: Dry Pet Foods and Pet Treats (FAQ) (AVMA)).

 Risk to Pet Parents, Guardians and Slaves

-However, before getting too fixated on dogs and cats as a source offor humans, consider that the most notorious cases of food poisoning have been caused by poor hygiene from human sources.
+However, before getting too fixated on dogs and cats as a source of pathogens for humans, consider that the most notorious cases of food poisoning have been caused by poor hygiene from human sources.

 While undercooked and raw meat is sometimes implicated in food poisoning cases, there have been an enormous number of cases of salmonella and e. coli from fruits and vegetables!
 We just need to take note of the recent press on the Listeriosis (Wikipedia) outbreak in South Africa.
-The seemingly innocuous bean sprout and retail chicken has been linked to many outbreaks of food poisoning 53, as have melons, salads 54, and apple cider.
+The seemingly innocuous bean sprout and retail chicken has been linked to many outbreaks of food poisoning (see: USDA Proposes New Measures to Reduce Salmonella and Campylobacter in Poultry Products (USDA)), as have melons, salads (see: Public Health Notice – Outbreak of E. coli infections linked to romaine lettuce, (Canada Health)), and apple cider.
 Northern America employed many early warning systems for huumans, some of these include CDC Notices (CDC Foodborne Outbreaks), The US DFA Safety Alerts (FDA) and the USDA Safety Alerts (USDA).
-In other words, while raw meat is a risk, so is almost ANY uncooked food that you eat, even those healthful nuts!
-55
+In other words, while raw meat is a risk, so is almost ANY uncooked food that you eat, even those healthful nuts! (see: Outbreak of Salmonella Serotype Enteritidis Infections Associated with Raw Almonds — United States and Canada, 2003–2004 (CDC)).

-This leads us to a common thread and question asked recently by pet parents, guardians and slaves “are people at additional risk of getting 56!
-There are studies of raw-fed dogs 57 and recent, but these do not carefully compare the raw fed dogs to a similar population fed commercial dog food.from coming in contact with a dog fed raw meat?”
-The reality is that there is a severe lack of research that is directly related to this topic
+This leads us to a common thread and question asked recently by pet parents, guardians and slaves “are people at additional risk of getting pathogens from coming in contact with a dog fed raw meat?”
+The reality is that there is a severe lack of research that is directly related to this topic 38 !
+There are studies of raw-fed dogs 39 and recent, but these do not carefully compare the raw fed dogs to a similar population fed commercial dog food.

-In our research, we have found studies of fur kids that show that food-borne 58 found infectious agents in the feces of 26% of healthy Colorado dogs.
+In our research, we have found studies of fur kids that show that food-borne pathogens were present in a large proportion of the dogs tested.
+Hackett and Lappin 40 found infectious agents in the feces of 26% of healthy Colorado dogs.
 As far as we can tell, this study was NOT limited to dogs eating raw diets.
-Fukata 59 found salmonella antibodies in 15% of apparently healthy dogs.were present in a large proportion of the dogs tested.
-Hackett and Lappin
+Fukata 41 found salmonella antibodies in 15% of apparently healthy dogs.

 Beside the concept of ‘relative risk’ there is the question of risk versus benefit.
 If pet parents, guardians, slaves and integrated veterinarians were completely happy with the health of dogs and cats from kibble feeding, the entire “raw food” movement would never have taken root, right?.
 There’s nothing more convenient than pouring kibble into a dish.
 As a result, we have to surmise that many pet parents, guardians and slaves, such as ourselves, must be seeing a benefit from fooding raw.